UmayerCoding1/Daily-JS-Playground/README.md

 - `app.js` – JavaScript logic for drawing the pie chart, handling form input, and updating the chart dynamically.
 - `style.css` – Styling for the pie chart app.

-#### Workflow

-1. Open `index.html` in your browser.
-2. Use the form to add a new expense slice by entering a label, value, and color.
-3. On submission, the pie chart updates dynamically to include the new slice.
-4. The legend below the chart shows each slice's label and percentage.
-5. All logic and rendering are handled by `app.js`, and styles are managed in `style.css`.

 ## How to Use